aogier/chachacha/README.md

 * minor: release a minor
 * patch: release a patch

-Specification on this behavious is directly taken from [Semantic Versioning](https://semver.org/spec/v2.0.0.html) thanks to python [semver library](https://python-semver.readthedocs.io/en/latest/).
+Specification on this behaviour is directly taken from [Semantic Versioning](https://semver.org/spec/v2.0.0.html) thanks to python [semver library](https://python-semver.readthedocs.io/en/latest/).